alexwlchan/alexwlchan.net/src/_drafts/big-pdf.md

 ## Where does the claim come from?

-These posts are often accompanied by a "well, actually" where people explain this is a software limitation, not a limitation of PDF itself.
+These posts are often accompanied by a "well, actually" where people explain this is a limitation of a particular PDF reader app, not a limitation of PDF itself.
 As [the Wikipedia article for PDF][wikipedia] explains:

 > Page dimensions are not limited by the format itself.
 However, Adobe Acrobat imposes a limit of 15 million by 15 million inches, or 225 trillion in<sup>2</sup> (145,161 km<sup>2</sup>).<a href="https://en.wikipedia.org/wiki/PDF#cite_note-pdf-ref-1.7-2"><sup>[2]</sup></a>